Berkeley-CS61B/website-fa23/materials/proj/proj2b/faq.md

 Think about what you have implemented in Proj 2A. `TimeSeries` values are doubles, not ints.
 If you store the integer counts, you might get integer overflow.

 ![image](./cheesememe.png)

+### How can I find the data file for Test 4.10?

+You can download it from [here](https://drive.google.com/file/d/1Qe1zMU6MVU41RGIvLR7njMQ1kZpy-DyO/view?usp=sharing).